Mahabub-HS/demo-cv-project/README.md

 # demo-cv-project
-using only html and css
+normal demo a CV by using only html and css